tommynoble/huggingdrive_live/HuggingDrive-Release/README.md

 - Verify sufficient disk space
 - Ensure drive is writable

-**"App won't launch"**
+**"Build failed"**
-- Check macOS security settings
+- Check Python version (3.9+ required)
-- Right-click and select "Open" for first launch
+- Verify all dependencies are installed
-- Verify macOS version compatibility
+- Check PyInstaller installation

 ### Support

 For issues and questions:
 - **GitHub**: https://github.com/tommynoble/huggingdrive_live
 - **Issues**: Create an issue on GitHub
-- **Documentation**: See the main repository README
+- **Documentation**: See INSTALL.md for detailed instructions

 ## 🔄 Updates

 To update HuggingDrive:
-1. Download the latest release
+1. Pull the latest changes: `git pull origin main`
-2. Replace the existing application
+2. Rebuild executables if needed
 3. Your models and settings will be preserved

 ## 📄 License